puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 ### Enabling or disabling static catalogs

-If you're using static catalogs, the agents don't need to generate file metadata or recurse into directories, catalog application time significantly decreases.
-And since static catalogs allow agents to use static catalogs more reliably, they're less likely to need the master to generate catalogs as frequently.
+If you're using static catalogs, the agents don't need to request file metadata or recurse into directories.
+And since static catalogs allow agents to use static catalogs more reliably, they're less likely to need to request catalogs as frequently.

 In other words, even if you aren't using static catalogs, disabling it doesn't substantially improve server or agent performance.